 Potassium and High Blood Pressure

-The benefit of potassium on blood pressure was confirmed by the Third National Health and Nutritional Examination Survey (NHANES III).
-Published in the Archives of Internal Medicine in February 2001, data on more than 17,000 adults indicated that adequate potassium intake from fruits and vegetables can lower blood pressure.
-Results showed that a diet with 8.5 daily servings of fruits & vegetables (providing 4,100 mg of potassium) lowered blood pressure by 7.2/2.8 mmHg (systolic/diastolic) in people diagnosed with high blood pressured, compared to a diet providing only 3.5 servings of fruits & vegetables (providing 1,700 mg of potassium).
+The advantages of potassium for blood pressure were validated by the Third National Health and Nutritional Examination Survey (NHANES III).
+Published in the Archives of Internal Medicine in February 2001, the study involving over 17,000 adults revealed that sufficient potassium consumption from fruits and vegetables can reduce blood pressure.
+The findings indicated that a diet consisting of 8.5 daily servings of fruits and vegetables (providing 4,100 mg of potassium) resulted in a decrease in blood pressure by 7.2/2.8 mmHg (systolic/diastolic) among individuals diagnosed with hypertension, in contrast to a diet that included only 3.5 servings of fruits and vegetables (providing 1,700 mg of potassium).

-The recommended daily intake of potassium for all healthy adults is 4,700 mg.
+The advised daily potassium intake for all healthy adults is 4,700 mg.

 - Bananas,